lolkatz/github-pages-with-jekyll/_posts/2021-05-24-northsec-wizard-academy.md

 ![Map of North Sectoria](/will-hack-for-coffee/assets/images/north-sectoria-map.png)

-I had the opprotunity to play on the CTF with a team called Mary Poppins Shell.
+I had the opportunity to play on the CTF with a team called Mary Poppins Shell.
 This year CTF featured a beginner track called Wizard academy and we finished most of the challenges in this track.
 The challenges included basic HTML, local file inclusion (LFI), file upload, SQL injection, server side request forgery (SSRF), open redirect and deserialization.

 ## Know your basic html